gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~

 You have to create manually a private internal network on the main
 node.
-This is the internal network used by the virtual machines within
+This is the internal network used by the instances within
-OpenStack, and usually it is a completely separated network.
+OpenStack, and usually is a completely separated network.
 On the
 compute nodes and on the network node this is available through the
 ``br100`` bridge (although compute nodes does not have an IP address
 on this network), while other service nodes does not have any
 interface on that network.
 As a consequence, the internal IP address
-of the virtual machines is only reachable by either the network node
+of the instances is only reachable by either the network node
-or another VM.
+or another instance.

 The command to create the internal network **10.99.0.0/22**, which we
 are going to call "**net1**" is::